aimazin/udacity-msft-capstone/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # AutoML Time Series vs Neural Network

-This Project establishes the difference between the AutoMl Time Series and Scikit Learns Neural Net on time series data.
+This Project establishes the difference between the AutoMl Time Series and Scikit Learn's hypertuned Neural Net on time series data.

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.